First Time Home Buyer With Bad Credit Mortgage Guidelines

 How Can I Qualify For Mortgage As A First Time Home Buyer With Bad Credit

-There are several mortgage loan programs for a first time home buyer.
+There are several mortgage loan programs for first time home buyers.

-- The first and most popular loan program for a first time home buyer are FHA Loans
+- The first and most popular loan program for a first time home buyer is FHA Loans

-- FHA loans is very popular for a first time home buyer
+- FHA loans are very popular for the first time home buyer

 - This is because of the low down payment requirements and the lenient credit criteria required to qualify

-- One negative factor with FHA Loans is borrower will be stuck with paying annual FHA mortgage insurance premium of .085%of the loan amount for the term of a 30 year loan
+- One negative factor with FHA Loans is the borrower will be stuck with paying annual FHA mortgage insurance premium of .085%of the loan amount for the term of a 30-year loan

 - This amount needs to be paid every year on a monthly basis along with the mortgage payment